p0p4k/pflowtts_pytorch/README.md

 While recent large-scale neural codec language models have shown significant improvement in zero-shot TTS by training on thousands of hours of data, they suffer from drawbacks such as a lack of robustness, slow sampling speed similar to previous autoregressive TTS methods, and reliance on pre-trained neural codec representations.
 Our work proposes P-Flow, a fast and data-efficient zero-shot TTS model that uses speech prompts for speaker adaptation.
 P-Flow comprises a speechprompted text encoder for speaker adaptation and a flow matching generative decoder for high-quality and fast speech synthesis.
 Our speech-prompted text encoder uses speech prompts and text input to generate speaker-conditional text representation.
 The flow matching generative decoder uses the speaker-conditional output to synthesize high-quality personalized speech significantly faster than in real-time.
 Unlike the neural codec language models, we specifically train P-Flow on LibriTTS dataset using a continuous mel-representation.
 Through our training method using continuous speech prompts, P-Flow matches the speaker similarity performance of the large-scale zero-shot TTS models with two orders of magnitude less training data and has more than 20× faster sampling speed.
 Our results show that P-Flow has better pronunciation and is preferred in human likeness and speaker similarity to its recent state-of-the-art counterparts, thus defining P-Flow as an attractive and desirable alternative.

 ## Credits
+- Of course the kind author of the paper for taking some time to explain me some details of the paper that I didn't understand at first.
 - We will build this repo based on the [VITS2 repo](https://github.com/p0p4k/vits2_pytorch), [MATCHA-TTS repo](https://github.com/shivammehta25/Matcha-TTS/) and [VoiceFlow-TTS repo](https://github.com/cantabile-kwok/VoiceFlow-TTS)

 # Dry run